guitarpicva/rtskeyer/README.md

 this little device can be used to key a radio when the radio is set into straight key mode (like a keyer device).

-Once the program starts, it will indicate readiness by sending:
+The program expects the USB/Serial device to be ready when the program starts.

-"DE AB4MW"  which is my call sign so you don't forget me! :)
+Once the program starts, you will then notice a prompt "Enter text > ".

-You will then notice a prompt "Enter text > ".
 Type in the text to send by Morse code and it will be keyed to the radio (or code practice oscillator).